-Airborne spread not a concern in most setting however it is a concern in the context of certain aerosol-generating procedures conducted in health care settings.
-Guidance on this will be pro
+Airborne spread is not a concern in most setting.
+However, it is a concern in the context of aerosolgenerating procedures conducted in health care settings.

 2.4 Vulnerable Populations

 Most people with COVID-19 will have mild disease and will recover.
 A minority will develop more serious illness.